A self-consistent model of the plasma staircase and nonlinear Schr\"odinger equation with subquadratic power nonlinearity: L evy-fractional Fokker-Planck equation

 \subsubsection{Test particles}

-Focusing on the test particles first, we consider a simple system of Langevin equations \cite{Kampen} for the microscopic motion of the particles under the action of a stochastic (noiselike) force, i.e.,
+Focusing on the test particles first, we consider a simple system of Langevin equations \cite{Kampen,Georges} for the microscopic motion of the particles under the action of a stochastic (noiselike) force, i.e.,

-where $\eta$ is the plasma viscosity, $n$ is the radial coordinate, $v$ is the particle velocity along $n$, and $F_\mu (t)$ denotes the white L\'evy noise of index $\mu$.
-The fact that we have used $n$ to denote the radial coordinate (same as in NLSE~(\ref{1})) is meant to emphasize that the noise is produced through nonlinear couplings between the oscillators in Eq.~(\ref{4s+}).
-We assume that the reader is familiar with the basic physics of wave-particle interactions in a plasma, otherwise a good introductory reading might be found in, e.g., Refs. \cite{189,ZaslavskyUFN,Sagdeev,Report}.
-As is well known \cite{Klafter,Ch2007,Ch2004,Fog,Jesper,Gonchar,PLA2014}, the Langevin equations in Eq.~(\ref{Lvin}) lead to a L\'evy-fractional diffusion equation for the probability density $f = f (n, t)$ to find a test particle at point $n$ at time $t$, i.e.,
+where $\eta$ is the plasma viscosity, $n$ is the radial coordinate, $v$ is the particle velocity along $n$, and $F_\mu (t)$ denotes the Langevin source.
+Based on the above reasoning (Sec.~III\,B), we associate the Langevin source $F_\mu (t)$ with the white L\'evy noise of index $\mu$.
+As is well known \cite{Klafter,Ch2007,Ch2004,Fog,Jesper,Gonchar,PLA2014}, the Langevin Eq.~(\ref{Lvin}) with the white L\'evy noise $F_\mu (t)$ leads directly to a L\'evy-fractional diffusion equation